Spottie97/codename-starlight/README.md

 | **Probe Timeout** | Time before marking a probe offline |
 | **History Retention** | How long to keep status history |
 | **Internet Check Targets** | IPs used for internet connectivity checks |

-Access settings by clicking the gear icon in the top-right corner of the dashboard.

 ### Advanced Setup (Optional)